 There are other surgical and pharmacological solutions that can help highly overweight people manage their size.
 None, however, combines the simplicity and safety of this solution with the long-term changes in eating habits needed for long-term success.

 Medications taken for weight loss often come with unfortunate side effects.
-Appetite-suppressant drugs often induce insomnia, high blood pressure, accelerated pulse, and can break healthy sleep.
+Appetite-suppressant drugs often induce insomnia, high blood pressure, and accelerated pulse, and can break healthy sleep.
 Withdrawal symptoms are not uncommon and can cause even more physical and mental distress.
 The success rate for these drugs is not high, either: 3-9% weight loss is considered a win.

 There are also gastric surgeries that can help people deal with excessive weight, but these carry greater risk to the patient.
 Some techniques work by literally shrinking the size of the stomach.
 Other surgeries bypass part of the digestive tract, which changes the way the body is able to absorb calories.
 There are even new implanted devices that alter the nerve signals between the stomach and the brain.